manala/manala/docs/overview.md

 +  repository: git@github.com:my-company/my-manala-recipe-repository.git
 ```

-From now on, each time you push updates to your Github repository, simply run `manala up` in your projects to pass on the last updates.
+From now on, each time you push updates to your GitHub repository, simply run `manala up` in your projects to pass on the last updates.